chillibits/particulate-matter-api/README.md

     -   Delete user from the database

 ## Usage
-You can find the API documentation at [api.pm.chillibits.com](https://api.pm.chillibits.com/swagger-ui.html)
+The API documentation can be found at [api.pm.chillibits.com](https://api.pm.chillibits.com/swagger-ui.html).

+If any questions occur, please feel free to reach out to us via [email](mailto:contact@chillibits.com?subject=Register%20application%20pmapi).

 ## Push endpoint
 If you have a sensor from luftdaten.info / sensor.community, you simply have to enable the option 'Feinstaub-App' in the APIs section.
 The data gets transmitted to our server automatically.